Guardianship status of fathers

 All mothers, irrespective of whether they are married or unmarried, have automatic guardianship status in relation to their children, unless they give the child up for adoption.
 A father who is married to the mother of his child also has automatic guardianship rights in relation to that child.
-This applies even if the couple married after the birth of the child.
+This applies even if the couple marry after the birth of the child.

 The rights of parents to guardianship are set down in Section 6 of the Guardianship of Infants Act 1964 as amended.
-Guardianship rights entitle a parent to make important decisions regarding that child's upbringing, for example, deciding on the child's religion, education, medical treatment and where he/she lives.
+Guardianship rights entitle a parent to make important decisions regarding that child's upbringing, for example, deciding on the child's religion, education, medical treatment and where they lives.

 A father who is not married to the mother of his child does not have automatic guardianship rights in relation to that child.
 If the mother agrees for him to be legally appointed guardian, they must sign a joint statutory declaration.
-The statutory declaration (SI 5/1998) must be signed in the presence of a Peace Commissioner or a Commissioner for Oaths.
+The statutory declaration (SI 210 of 2020) (pdf) must be signed in the presence of a Peace Commissioner or a Commissioner for Oaths.
 If there is more than one child, a separate statutory declaration should be made for each.
 You can apply for guardianship up until a child reaches 18 years of age.

 If the mother does not agree for the father to have guardianship, he may apply for guardianship to the District Court.

 As well as fathers, certain other people may apply to the court for guardianship: